deejaygraham/deejaygraham.github.io/_posts/2021-03-01-debugging-terraform.md

 ---

-Terraform is a wonderful tool and I'm using it at the moment to build some WVD instances in Azure.
+<a href="https://www.terraform.io">Terraform</a> is a wonderful tool and I'm using it at the moment to build some WVD instances in Azure.

 As good as the tool is, I found I was wasting a lot of time trying to work out why parameters to a PowerShell script weren't correct just by looking at error messages in the console.
 Then I discovered that Terraform has a set of logging levels that can be turned on and adjusted through environment variables.